 Visit the ODFW website at www.myodfw.com for up-to-date information about fishing and regulations changes.
 You will also find a weekly recreation report, tips on how and where to fish and much more.

 The Following Activities are Unlawful

 - Using more than one rod or line when angling except:

-- A person with a Two-Rod Validation may use two rods or lines in areas where use of the Two-Rod Validation is allowed.
+- A person with a Two-Rod Validation may use two rods or lines (or five rods or lines only when ice fishing) in areas where use of the Two-Rod Validation is allowed.

-- Youth anglers can use two rods where legal without the endorsement.
+- Youth anglers (under 12 years of age) can use two rods where legal without the two-rod validation.

 - When angling outside of three miles from shore for offshore pelagic species, any number of rods or lines are allowed only if no species other than offshore pelagic species have been retained.